ev3rshade/collegeMaterials_submodule/Sem 3/CS250/Notes/Clocking and Timing.md

 - In processors: measured in **clock cycles**
 - **Load-use latency**: number of cycles between a load instruction and the earliest instruction that can use its result without stalling

+---
+## 4 CPU Time vs Execution Time
+#### CPU Time
+> The total time it takes to execute INSTRUCTIONS

+#### Execution Time (Elapsed wall-clock time)
+> Time it takes to run a process start to finish including wait times on io devices, disk access, etc.

 # References
 ## Textbook
 - Chapter 1